Links on Android Authority may earn us a commission. Learn more.

 Once again, these TVs aren’t perfect.
 They are still technically fancy LCD displays, which means you can struggle with viewing angles.
 The independent lighting zones may struggle when bright areas are very close to dark areas.
 You can also expect to spend more money on a FALD TV than you would on a comparable LCD.

 These TVs aren’t as popular as LCD or OLED options, which may lead to some trouble tracking one down.
-Vizio offers the most FALD options, though Sony launched a few in 2020 as well.
+Vizio offers the most FALD options, though Sony launched a few recently as well.

 Finally, there are no real standards for FALD TVs.
-Some come with as many as 72 lighting zones while others putter along with 40.
-You’ll also find a huge difference in prices depending on what you’re looking for.
+Some come with as many as 72 lighting zones, while others putter along with 40.
+You’ll also find a huge difference in prices depending on your needs.

 - Deeper blacks and better uniformity than LCD